About Dragonfly Jun

 Because of its bend toward the acidic PH level (3.2 to 4.5), it helps reduce bacteria growth and the antioxidant properties help it wipe out some free radicals.

 We source only the finest organic ingredients.
-Each of our flavors is composed of organic, fair-trade and ethically harvested tea, herbs filtered Rocky Mountain water, and local honey.
+Each of our flavors is composed of organic, fair-trade and ethically harvested tea, organic herbs, filtered Rocky Mountain water, and local honey.
 We use raw organic Colorado honey supporting our local bee farmers.

 Jun is widely found today in western Tibet although it’s actual history is shrouded in rumor and mystery.